 Where to Live in Santa Barbara

 One of the most stressful things about being a travel nurse is figuring out where to live!
 Know that the price to live in Santa Barbara is quite steep, but you’re paying for incredible beaches and ocean views.
 If you want to find something cheaper I recommend looking in Goleta, Ventura, or Carpentaria and commuting in.
 When searching for housing I usually search on Furnished Finder or Airbnb.
 But keep in mind that Airbnb prices tend to be outrageous due to all of the extra fees.
 Because you’re renting a place for 3+ months, it doesn’t hurt to message the Airbnb host requesting a discount before booking.
-Half of the time I’ve been told yes, and half of the time I’ve been told no. If you’re new to Airbnb use my referral code for a discount.
+Half of the time I’ve been told yes, and half of the time I’ve been told no.

 If you decide that you want to pay the price to live in Santa Barbara, I recommend getting as close to State Street and the ocean as possible.
 That’s the main street in town and central to everything else you’ll want to do in the area.
 The great thing about Santa Barbara is that it’s small and walkable so you’re never too far from any attraction.